numoonchld/numoonchld.github.io/_posts/2019-12-6-fakir-and-the-watermelon.md

 - the fakir then told them to observe the watermelons from a closer distance for the next week
   - the villagers again saw that the watermelons did nothing

-- this continued untill the villagers were right next to the watermelons in the patch
+- this continued until the villagers were right next to the watermelons in the patch
   - that day, the fakir brought a pocket knife along with him
   - he touched the watermelon and demonstrated to the villagers that the watermelon was harmless